-Single Tooth Dental Implant
+Single Tooth Dental Implants

 When either the tooth and root are damaged or a tooth is about to be lost, the best tooth replacement is a dental implant.
 An implant looks and functions just like a natural tooth.
-A dental implant to replace one missing tooth is the most natural, cost-effective, least-invasive, and long-term tooth replacement option.

 Are single tooth dental implants the best solution for you?

-This procedure normally includes one to four visits.
+At our dental implant office in Burbank, this procedure normally includes one to four visits.
 Depending on the location of the tooth, (i.e. a front tooth, a molar), a dental implant and crown can be done in one hour with Dr. Amin’s special technique.

 This is called an immediate implant, you leave the office with a new tooth now, not in six months.
 The immediate implant is also known as “teeth in a day,” “teeth in an hour,” or “dental implants in a day.”